Sri Sri Sri Raja Vaaru: Production and release

 The film was officially announced in 2022 and was supposed to be Narne Nithiin's debut film.
 Shot extensively in Andhra Pradesh, the release was rescheduled several times due to delays in production.
-It was previously rescheduled for multiple dates, 11 October 2024 and 28 November 2024, before finally releasing on 6 June 2025.
+Its release was deferred multiple times, first scheduled for 11 October 2024, and later 28 November 2024, before finally releasing on 6 June 2025.
 It began streaming on Aha and Amazon Prime Video on 4 July 2025.

 Reception

 10TV rated the film 2.75 out of 5.
 Eenadu praised the performances of Rao Ramesh and Naresh, while criticizing weak story, screenplay and narration.
-Echoing the same, 123Telugu stated, "Sri Sri Sri Rajavaru is a boring and outdated film that struggles to hold attention".